processing/p5.js-web-editor/developer_docs/installation.md

    * For Windows and Linux: [MongoDB Installation](https://docs.mongodb.com/manual/installation/)
 7. `$ cp .env.example .env`
 8. (Optional) Update `.env` with necessary keys to enable certain app behaviors, i.e. add Github ID and Github Secret if you want to be able to log in with Github.
-9. `$ npm run fetch-examples` - this downloads the example sketches into a user called 'p5'.
-Note that you need to configure your Github API, details can be found in the [Github API Configuration] section(https://github.com/vulongphan/p5.js-web-editor/blob/fix/installation-guide-update/developer_docs/installation.md#github-api-configuration)
+9. Run `$ npm run fetch-examples` to download the example sketches into a user called 'p5'.
+Note that you need to configure your Github API, details can be found in the [Github API Configuration](https://github.com/vulongphan/p5.js-web-editor/blob/fix/installation-guide-update/developer_docs/installation.md#github-api-configuration) section
 10. `$ npm start`
 11. Navigate to [http://localhost:8000](http://localhost:8000) in your browser
 12. Install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)